How to declutter your home

-‘While most of us cite lack of time as the reason we don’t declutter, the real reason may be more deep-seated,’ says Clare, 56.
+‘While most of us cite lack of time as the reason we don’t declutter, the real reason may be more deep-seated,’ says Clare.
 ‘There’s a large psychological component.
 Clutter is actually about postponed decisions.
-Every bit of it is something you tell yourself you’ll “deal with later”.
 And, of course, the longer you put it off, the harder it gets.’

 Time for a fresh start

 For many people, it takes a life-changing event to make them face up to how much ‘stuff’ they’ve accumulated.
-When Sandra and Kevin Czachur from Manchester received an ‘offer they couldn’t refuse’ on their six-bedroom Victorian home, they decided a garage sale would be the best way to kick-start the downsizing process.
+When Sandra and Kevin Czachur from Manchester received an ‘offer they couldn’t refuse’ on their six-bedroom Victorian home, they held a garage sale.

 For 15 years their gorgeous detached house had been home to their five children (now grown up) and it was filled with possessions and memories that it would be very hard to let go of – starting with the couple’s bed.